fernandolvsouza/space-fight-web/README.md

 Now have fun accessing http://127.0.0.1

-# How does it looks like?
+# How does it look like?
 ![How does it look](docs/how_does_it_look_like.png?raw=true)